Esri/arcgis-runtime-samples-android/PopupUICustomization/README.md

  9. Run the application
  10. Single tap on the map to bring up pop-ups with customized UI.
 Long press on the map to display pop-ups of default UI for comparison.
 Tap the Edit button to enter into editing mode to edit attributes, add/delete attachments, delete feature and save edits.

+**NOTE**: You can get the support library dependency from our build.gradle file as a compile time depedency.
+This is important as to work with the PopUp API, support library is required.